 Is Tupperware replacement available after 20 years?
-Check out below as I navigate whether or not Tupperware will stand by their lifetime warranty.
+Check out below as I navigate whether or not Tupperware will stand by their Lifetime Tupperware Warranty.

-It occurred to me the other day − while trying to gauge whether a rubbed-raw measuring spoon was a tablespoon or half a tablespoon − that all the Tupperware I collected in my teens has a Limited Lifetime Warranty on it.
+It occurred to me the other day − while trying to gauge whether an overused, label-less measuring spoon was a tablespoon or half a tablespoon − that all the Tupperware I collected in my teens has a Tupperware Lifetime Warranty on it.

-I vaguely remember a Tupperware Consultant spouting this information out as I thumbed through their catalogue, gorging on homemade dips at one of the many household Tupperware parties I’ve attended in my childhood.
+I vaguely remember a Tupperware Consultant spouting this information out as I thumbed through their catalogue years ago, stuffing my face with homemade dips at one of the many household Tupperware parties I've attended.

-But I must have made one too many of my grandmother’s Strawberry Shortcakes because the blue labeling has worn off… leaving me to guess at the sizes (perhaps that is why those tiramisu Martha Stewart Cookies never turned out?
-Nah, but it’s nice to blame something besides my own lack of baking skills).
+But I must have made one too many of my grandmother's Strawberry Shortcakes because the blue labeling has worn off… leaving me to guess at the sizes (perhaps that's why recipes like Martha Tiramisu Cookies never turned out for me?
+Nah, but it's nice to blame something besides my own lack of baking skills).

 A quick inventory of my cupboards, and I found three other Tupperware items that were worse for wear: a container that had a spider web-like shattering on one side, a small bowl whose plastic lip has broken off, and a measuring cup that's warped.

-Sounds like it’s time to experiment: exactly how limited are these products’ lifetime warranties?
+Sounds like it's time to experiment: exactly how limited is the Tupperware Lifetime Warranty?

 During my online chat with a representative, I found out the following information: